TheEyeFloaters/MoveToEarn/README.md

-# Energy Maze Game
+# MoveToEarn

-This is a simple energy maze game written in Rust.
-The objective of the game is to navigate the player character through a grid-based maze to reach a target position while managing their energy levels.
+MoveToEarn is a simple Rust-based game where the player character navigates through a grid-based maze to reach a target position while managing their energy levels.

 ## How to Play